webpack/webpack.js.org/content/how-to/code-splitting/splitting-require.md

 ```

 In the above code, `a.js` and `b.js` are bundled together and split from the main bundle.
 But only the contents of `b.js` are executed.
 The contents of `a.js` are only made available and not executed.
-To execute `a.js`, we will have to require it in a sync manner like `require('./a.js')` for the Javascript to get executed.
+To execute `a.js`, we will have to require it in a sync manner like `require('./a.js')` for the JavaScript to get executed.